 If you wrote to us and you think we ignored your email, please check your spam or junk file.
 An inordinate amount of our email responses have gone astray recently and folks think we’ve ignored them.
 We haven’t.
 Seems like the newest iterations of the spam filters are coded to reject wiccan communications, or anything which seems like a dark message, so the “witch” in Golden Witch is routing emails to the trash.
 Or something like that.
 We DO NOT ignore emails, though we don’t respond during shop closures.
 If you’re still certain we missed something, maybe we did…please resend your message to our email@example.com address and through our contact form, and be sure to send us two email addresses that we can use to reach back to you.
 Also, please be sure you type your email address(es) correctly; it’s tough for us to get in touch with a person if they happen to mis-spell their own name or if they key in @hmail.com or @comcast.con.
 Admittedly, we can usually figure out how to reach you if an email to firstname.lastname@example.org bounces back, but if there are instances that befuddle us entirely.
 Please don’t befuddle us and then cast aspersions in our direction when we don’t respond to your email.

 PLEASE do not email us orders for regularly available webstore items; we politely request that all orders be placed through the website as this saves us a fair amount of precious time.
 Please do not request discounts on shipping; we do offer free shipping on domestic small parts orders over $500.00.
 Please do not ask us to combine orders; each order placed, even if they’re five minutes apart, will treated as a separate order.
+Please do not request a phone call – we have no shop phone, just email.
 We sincerely appreciate your business, but we cannot make exceptions to the several rules that allow us to function as a very lightly staffed shop.

 Thanks to everyone for your understanding, patience, and support!